 /src folder.
 This is where all the configurations and app logic will happen.
 You can learn more about the Jovo Project Structure here.

 The handlers variable is where you will spend most of your time when you're building the logic behind your Google Action.
 The "helloworld" template already has three intents:

 That's it for now.
 Of course, feel free to modify this as you wish.
-To create more complex Google Actions, take a look at the framework's capabilities here: Jovo Framework Docs: Building a Voice App.
+To create more complex Google Actions, take a look at the framework's capabilities here: Jovo Framework Docs.

 So where do we send the response to?
 Let’s switch tabs once again and take a look at the Fulfillment section at Dialogflow:

 To make a connection between the Dialogflow and your application, you need to an HTTPS endpoint (a webhook).

 Jovo currently supports an Express server and AWS Lambda.
 We recommend the first one for local prototyping, but you can also jump to the Lambda section.

 Jovo project come with off-the-shelf server support so that you can start developing locally as easy as possible.